Changissnz/nu_merchant_principal/README.md

 antagonist has the capability to execute on methodologies effective to the detriment of the group.
 There are three primary components pertinent to group-directed deception.
+A group always has at least two members in this deception.

 1. The methodology/ies to be used by the antagonist as a set of paired values, the first value representing an ordered sequence of variables and the second value representing a corresponding sequence of "best" values for those variables.
+Additionally, each of these variables are not unique to any one member of the group.
+The "best" value for each variable denotes the "condition" of the variable that is a part of the group configuration, a unique form out of more than one capable of being expressed by the group for purposes of internal and/or external functionalities.
+A group configuration that matches this set of paired values make it vulnerable to an associated attack from an adversary.
 2. The security requirement, in the form of two that is an executable assignment and deceptive assignment, for the pertaining sequence of variables belonging to the first component, used by the group.
-3. The alert mechanism corresponding to the deceptive assignment; consists of procedure/s for each member of the group, used in the case of query by outside force to help maintain intra-group perfect information on adversarial exploits.
+3. The alert mechanism corresponding to the deceptive assignment; consists of procedure/s for each member of the group, used in the case of query by outside force. to help maintain intra-group perfect information on adversarial exploits.